papivot/tkg-helper-scripts/README.md

 In this repository, you will find a collection of helpful scripts that can be used to troubleshoot and/or interact with vSphere with Tanzu.

 ---
-1. `exec-on-tkgs-nodes.sh` - Script to execute a command on all the nodes of a TKGs cluster.
-Make sure you run this script in the Supervior Cluster context.
+1. `exec-on-tkgs-nodes.sh` - Script to execute a command on all the nodes of a Tanzu Kubernetes cluster on vSphere 7.
+Make sure you run this script in the **Supervior Cluster context**.
 Pass command line arguments as per your requirements

 ```shell
 $ ./exec-on-tkgs-nodes.sh -n [Namespace within the Supervisor Cluster, where the TKGs cluster resides] -t [Name of the TKGs cluster] -c [Command to execute, use ' or " to input multiple strings as command]